 Or any home-cooked beans.
 They all freeze perfectly!
 They’re more flavorful than their canned counterparts, and once you have them in your freezer, they’re equally convenient.
-Add them to chilis, salads, or soups, or serve them as a side dish.
+Add them to chili, salads, or soups, or serve them as a side dish.

 Freezer Meals: Freezer-Friendly Veggie Soup